ASMSNMP User Setup: Complete Oracle ASM Monitoring Guide

 Oracle Automatic Storage Management (ASM) is a key component of database storage management, simplifying disk management and providing better performance.
 The ASMSNMP user is created specifically for Oracle Enterprise Manager (OEM) to monitor ASM instances.

-Why is ASMSNMP important?
+Why ASMSNMP is Important:

 Step 1: Connect to the ASM Instance